 - Scrolling for @EEB tags to retweet once or twice a week

-- Produce at least one significant web story (written/photo/video) on a research project being led by a lab in MSU's EEB program, during spring semester
+- Produce at least one significant web story (written/photo/video) on a research project that synthesizes research in two or more labs in MSU's EEB program, during spring semester

 - Act as a liaison to EGG’s digital presence and help promote digital development for other members of EEB (i.e., share what you learn)